alibaba/graph-learn/docs/gsl_en.md

 <a name="KFXRf"></a>
 # 2 GSL Syntax

-We call a GSL statement a query, which consist of three types of operations: SOURCE, STEP and SINK.
+We call a GSL statement a query, which consists of three types of operations: SOURCE, STEP and SINK.
 SOURCE is the entrance of a query, indicating which data to start from; STEP is the path to walk through and sample data during the query process, and SINK is the encapsulation of execution results.
 In GSL, a query must have  a SOURCE and SINK.

 <a name="5xWGq"></a>
 ## 2.1 SOURCE